wgroeneveld/brainbaking/content/about.md

 #### Writing and philosophizing

 * I'm a [fountain pen addict](/post/fountain-pens-first-look/) and avid [<svg class='icon icon-text'><use xlink:href='#book'></use></svg>journaler](/post/journaling-in-practice/).
-* This website[^1] is the ideal base for writing down my thoughts about virtually anything, primarily intended to amuse myself and not others.
+* This website is the ideal base for writing down my thoughts about virtually anything, primarily intended to amuse myself and not others.
 * I like to integrate Philosophical and Psychological approaches into my research.

 #### Drawing